buzacott/bomWater/ReadMe.md

 Any of the Water Data Online variables can be accessed.
 Make sure to use the formatting of the parameter types is as in the manual and on Water Data Online.

-Station information can be queried, as in the example below.
+Station information can be queried using `getStationList`, as in the example below.

-The SOS2 manual can be consulted for the units of the different timeseries, as well as the meanings of the different quality codes \url{http://www.bom.gov.au/waterdata/wiski-web-public/Guide\%20to\%20Sensor\%20Observation\%20Services\%20(SOS2)\%20for\%20Water\%20Data\%20\%20Online\%20v1.0.1.pdf}
+The SOS2 manual can be consulted for the units of the different timeseries, as well as the meanings of the different quality codes ([BoM WISKI manual](http://www.bom.gov.au/waterdata/wiski-web-public/Guide\%20to\%20Sensor\%20Observation\%20Services\%20(SOS2)\%20for\%20Water\%20Data\%20\%20Online\%20v1.0.1.pdf)).

 ### Installation